TritonDataCenter/smartos-docs/docs/pxe-booting-smartos.md

 SmartOS is also included in the [netboot.xyz][xyz] boot menu.
 Selecting SmartOS from the netboot.xyz menu will chain load the `netboot.smartos.org` ipxe script.

-Whether you use a bas iPXE image or a `netboot.xyz` image is largely up to preference.
+Whether you use a base iPXE image or a `netboot.xyz` image is largely up to preference.

 [xyz]: https://netboot.xyz/